kamalasaurus/bergelsonlab.org/people.md

         <div class="description">
             <b>Joy Bergelson</b>
            <p><strong><em>Silver Professor and Provostial Fellow, New York University; Executive Vice President of Life Sciences, Simons Foundation</em></strong></p>
-          <p>I trained in a theoretical ecology lab in a Zoology department, but did empirical work on plants.
-This set me on a path of never doing what is expected of me.
-Upon graduation, I decided to learn enough molecular biology to make transgenic plants for my ecological experiments.
-Early fellowships from the Packard Foundation, Sloan Foundation and Life Sciences Research Foundation were pivotal in providing me the freedom to continue exploring.
+          <p>I trained in a theoretical ecology lab doing experimental work on plants, and after obtaining my PhD decided to learn enough molecular biology to make my experimental designs to the level of the genome.
+Early fellowships from the Packard, Sloan and Life Sciences Research Foundations were pivotal in providing me the freedom to do this.
 When the first disease resistance genes were cloned, I focused my attention there and never looked back.
-Our work has spanned the ecology, molecular evolution, genomics and functional biology of disease resistance in Arabidopsis thaliana.
-More recently, we have expanded to consider the other biotic and abiotic interactions that impact the relationships between A. thaliana and its enemies.
-Along the way, we have contributed significantly to developing Arabidopsis as a model species, particularly for eco-evolutionary studies, as well as for GWAS and the study of natural variation.
+Our work has spanned the ecology, molecular evolution, genomics and functional biology of disease resistance (as well as interactions with some other enemies and commensals) in Arabidopsis thaliana, always with a strong emphasis on bringing the tools of genetics and genomics to ecology.
+Along the way, we have contributed to developing tools and resources for the study of natural variation in Arabidopsis thaliana.
 I am a member of the National Academy of Science and the American Academy of Arts and Sciences.
-I serve on many international science advisory boards and have recently started a position as EVP of Life Sciences at the Simons Foundation.</p>
+I serve on many international science advisory boards and serve as EVP of Life Sciences at the Simons Foundation.</p>
         </div>
     </div>
   <h2>Postdoctoral Fellows</h2>